-Dried figs have more sugar, dietary fiber, vitamins, and minerals than fresh figs. But fresh figs have increased amounts of vitamin A, C, and beta-carotene than those which are dry.
+Dried figs have more sugar, dietary fibre, vitamins, and minerals than fresh figs. But fresh figs have increased amounts of vitamin A, C, and beta-carotene than those which are dry.
 Figs provide potent antioxidants including photochemical compounds, mainly flavonoids, and phenolic acid.
 These essential compounds are found in both fresh and dried figs.

-Figs also help in managing weight as the high fiber content in figs gives one a feeling of fullness for a longer time.
-As a good source of fiber, this fruit is not just good for our digestive system but is also known for reducing the risk of cancer and Type 2 diabetes.
+Figs also help in managing weight as the high fibre content in figs gives one a feeling of fullness for a longer time.
+As a good source of fibre, this fruit is not just good for our digestive system but is also known for reducing the risk of cancer and Type 2 diabetes.
 A word of advice, as dried figs are rich in calories, it is better to consume a lesser quantity on a regular basis.
 In ancient times dried figs were considered a good source for gaining weight in a healthy way.

 Benefits of soaking figs overnight